 But, when creating and discussing more complex, emotional or nuanced issues and topics, the limits of a closed transmission system such as email are obvious.
 At a basic level, leadership coach Margie Warrell outlines the occasions at work when it's better to have a face-to-face talk, such as when we’re angry or criticising; when we’re cancelling an arrangement or apologising, or when there’s a chance that our words could be misunderstood.

 The nature of true dialogue is collaborative and sees ideas flow and bounce off each other, morphing into a mutual discovery.
 Conversation, then, is about exploration and creativity.
-Messy it might be, it also has the power to transform, as Zeldin reminds us: “Conversation doesn’t just reshuffle the cards: it creates new cards”.
+Messy it might be, but it also has the power to transform.
+As Zeldin reminds us: “Conversation doesn’t just reshuffle the cards: it creates new cards”.